Routing Through Detention Ponds

 Interconnected Pond Calculation Procedure

-The routing process is accomplished by dynamically linking the two ponds together.
-The routing calculation procedure is done in single time increments (equal to the project Time Interval).
-During this procedure, the outflow from the upper pond, over one time increment, is in turn routed through the lower pond.
-The computed stage in the lower pond is then used as a tailwater for the upper pond for the next calculation increment.
-Its stage-discharge curve is recomputed, no interpolation from the original Stage-Discharge curve.
-A new outflow is computed from the upper pond and the process is repeated for the remaining time increments.
+The routing process involves the dynamic connection of the two ponds.
+The calculations for routing are performed in discrete time intervals that correspond to the project’s specified Time Interval.
+During each interval, the outflow from the upper pond is directed through the lower pond.
+The resulting water level in the lower pond serves as the tailwater for the upper pond in the subsequent calculation interval.
+The stage-discharge curve is recalculated without any interpolation from the original curve.
+A new outflow is determined for the upper pond, and this procedure continues for the remaining time intervals.

 Thousands of detailed computations take place during this procedure.
 Hydrology Studio’s fast and highly structured source code is demonstrated.